 5) Maybe the mass affluent are much more diversified than the average person.

-My investments in stocks and bonds make up roughly 35% of my overall net worth, if I don’t count my online business.
-If I count my online business, stocks and bonds would make up less than 20% of my net worth.
-I’ve got 35-40% of my net worth in property and 10% of my net worth in risk free CDs.
+My investments in stocks makes up about 23% of my overall net worth, if I don't count my online business.
+If I count my online business, stocks would make up less than 20% of my net worth.
+I've got 45% of my net worth in real estate, and 10% of my net worth in risk-free investments like cash and Treasury bonds.

 HOW DO I BUY BONDS?